rhmaxdotorg/pulsechain-validator/README.md

 $ journalctl -u lighthouse-beacon.service
 $ journalctl -u lighthouse-validator.service -f (with -f to get the latest logs OR without it get the beginning logs)
 ```

+You can also run the `htop` command to check the CPU and memory usage of your validator server.

 # Reset Validator Script
 This helper script deletes all your validator data so you can try the setup again if you want a fresh install or feel like you made an error.